Jfor12/energy-stream-etl/README.md

 - **Price alerts**: Implement email or Slack notifications when prices drop below a threshold.
 - **Historical analysis**: Build advanced analytics views in Looker Studio or export to additional tools.
 - **Multi-currency support**: Add currency conversion and display options.
-- **Mobile responsive**: Further optimize the UI for mobile devices.
+- **Mobile responsive**: Further optimise the UI for mobile devices.

 ---